Our staff will respond to your query promptly and provide detailed information to your questions.

 Each team consists of about six dogs, you, the driver, and your passenger, who is comfortably seated in the wooden sledge.
 The driver and the passenger can change places during the safari.

 Dinner at the hotel.
 After dinner you can join one of the optional Northern Lights safaries such as Northern Lights Hunt by Snowtank, Horse Carriage - ask us for options if you are interested.

 Alternatively you can enjoy a relaxing evening with your fellow travellers at the igloo restaurant.

 Day 5 - Depart to Ivalo airport for flight onwards

 Breakfast at hotel.
 Transfer to Ivalo airport for your return flight to Helsinki.

 Price per person.
 Adult price based on 2 adults travelling together.
-Contact us for prices for larger families.
+Family quad is 2 adults and 2 children age 3-11 sharing a large igloo and small cabin.
 Standard tour includes 1 night in glass igloo and 3 nights in log cabin.

 We are also happy to add pre or post nights at Helsinki and assist with the flights to/from Ivalo.
 Please ask more details.

 Here are some suggestions and tips from our staff who have kids themselves, for travelling in Scandinavia with younger children.
 We hope that you will find this advice helpful and be sure to ask us for more information before travelling as our staff have all grown up in Scandinavia.